If you came to this post wondening how to wire GFCI outlets in series you came to the right place.

 Should Outlets Be Wired in Series Or Parallel?

 Should outlets be wired in series or parallel, or both?
 Both are acceptable, and each has its advantages and disadvantages.
-In general, series circuit wiring is less energy efficient than parallel wiring, but both options are effective.
+In general, circuit wiring is less energy efficient than parallel wiring, but both options are effective.
 Moreover, if one outlet fails, all of them will continue to operate, while a parallel circuit will keep running even if one goes out.
-In fact, a parallel wiring system is much safer than a series one.
+In fact, a parallel wiring system is much safe one.

 While parallel circuit wiring is safer, series wiring has more drawbacks.
 The first disadvantage of parallel wiring is that it requires more space in the outlet box.
 In addition, a series circuit is more susceptible to short circuits.
 This is because the resistance between the cables is low.
 When one switch closes, the entire circuit will shut down.
 But a parallel connection will keep the other devices running.
 If you want to install multiple outlets, make sure you install a multi-circuit switch.